ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 {: .challenge}

 # Matching your scientific names to WoRMS
+OBIS uses the [World Register of Marine Species (WoRMS)](https://www.marinespecies.org/) as the taxonomic backbone for its system.
+GBIF uses the [Catalog of Life](https://www.catalogueoflife.org/).
+Since WoRMS contributes to the Catalog of Life and WoRMS is a requirement for OBIS we will teach you how to do your taxonomic lookups using WoRMS.
+The key Darwin Core terms that we need from WoRMS are `scientificNameID` also known as the WoRMS LSID which looks something like this "urn:lsid:marinespecies.org:taxname:105838" and `kindgom` but you can grab the other parts of the taxonomic hierarchy if you want as well as `taxonRank`.

+There are two ways to grab the taxonomic information necessary.
+First you can use the [WoRMS Taxon Match Tool](https://www.marinespecies.org/aphia.php?p=match).
+The tool accepts lists of scientific names (each unique name as a separate row in a .txt, .csv, or .xlsx file) up to 1500 names and provides an interface for selecting the match you want for ambiguous matches.
+A step by step guide on using WoRMS Taxa Match Tool for the MBON Pole to Pole found here: https://marinebon.org/p2p/protocols/WoRMS_quality_check.pdf (NOTE from Abby: the instructions are very specific to the mbon pole to pole data.
+I wonder if we rewrite this guide here in this page but more generically?)

+The other way to get the taxonomic information you need is to use [worrms](https://cran.r-project.org/web/packages/worrms/worrms.pdf) or [pyworms](https://github.com/iobis/pyworms).

+(NOTE from Abby- I think we should remove this example challenge.
+I'm not sure it helps people with what to do.
+Instead some example lookups using worrms and pyworms seems like it would be better to have.)
 > ## Example
 >
 > Challenge: Match the following names to a taxonomic authority.